 I quit drinking alcohol in 2009

 Shortly after my son was born I quit drinking alcohol.
-I made that decision because alcohol and I simply did NOT mix.
-Alcoholism runs in my family going as far back as my great-great-grandfather.
-I saw firsthand how destructive alcohol can be for a family and I did not want that for my own family.
+I made that decision because alcohol and I simply did not mix.
+Also, alcoholism runs in my family… as far back as my great-great-grandfather.
+Growing up, I saw firsthand how destructive alcohol can be for a family as my own father was an alcoholic, and I did not want that for my family.

 Life After Alcohol